ElderMael/patternsfordeliveringmicroservices/manuscript/04-Pipelines.md

 Feature toggles can be activated even without parameters using also convention over configuration.
 For example, I once had to implement multi-cluster deployments.
-Instead of changing the way that the current deployment process worked, I simply inspectioned the repository for a configuration file and then use a different pipeline code to read the file contents and deploy to the clusters specified there instead of the default one.
+Instead of changing the way that the current deployment process worked, I simply inspected the repository for a configuration file and then use a different pipeline code to read the file contents and deploy to the clusters specified there instead of the default one.